 Phonics Screening Check (PSC) graphemes are included throughout the programme.
 Pseudo words are included from Phase 3 Week 12 onwards for Phonics Screening Check practice.

-Year 2 – word reading
+Year 2 – Word R

 Lancashire Key Learning in Reading and Learning and Progression Steps documents support planning for word reading through decoding by the end of key stage one.